 Google Analytics itself is an excellent tool that keeps tracking all the details of your site.
 Make sure you use the full out of it.

 - Use external and internal linking regarding the same topic throughout the content.
-It signals to Google as your website is resourceful and thus ranks higher.
+It signals to Google that your website is resourceful and thus ranks higher.

 Content is the main thing that you’re delivering to the user/audience.
 It’s important to optimize it precisely in order to build engagement with your audience and establish strong connections with the people who not only love to read your blog but also share it with their inner circle.